sustainablefarms/farm_biodiversity_app/README.md

 ### Deploy the App to shinyapps.io

+*A common source of my errors is forgetting to include new files in `./data/filemanifest.txt` which means they don't get uploaded to `shinyapps.io`.*

 1. Install 'msod'.
 There is one package 'msod', not listed in the DESCRIPTION file as a dependency.
 This is because it is only on github.
 It must be installed using `remotes::install_github()`, and for compatibility a particular git commit must be used.
 This allows `rsconnect` to correctly determine where to get it from when loading the app on shinyapps.io .
 To install 'msod' run the following:

 ```